JKSNS/350-Project/README.md

-# 350-Project: CNC SAAS
+# 350-Project

-A command-and-control SaaS platform that allows users to manage, monitor, and execute commands on their fleet of infected machines.

 ---

 ## Project Overview

-This project is designed to create a robust command-and-control application.

----

-## Objective Statement

-Build a comprehensive platform for:
-- Managing infected machines,
-- Executing command and control tasks,
-- Providing role-based access for administrators and customers,
-- Ensuring secure and scalable system architecture.
+A command-and-control SaaS platform that lets you manage, monitor, and execute commands on infected devices with ease.

 ---